SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Webhook_Agent/v1WebhookAgent_CreateDefaultWebhook.md

 Set default values into a new Webhook.

 NetServer calculates default values on the entity, which is required when creating/storing a new instance

 ## Online Restricted: ## The Webhook agent is not available in Online by default.
-Access must be requested specifically when app is registered
+Access must be requested specifically when app is registered.

 ## Request Headers